 Also you, Capernaum, you aren't going to want to be lifted up to the sky?
 You are going to bring yourself down to the netherworld. this is because if the powers, the ones bringing themselves into being within you, had come into being in Sodom, it would remain until today.

 The Greek here makes more sense than the KJV translation which seems to say that the village is already exalted.
 Most modern biblical translations do this better, making the sentence a question, but the original Greek is clearly a negative statement.
 They all miss the key point that this is something the town is doing to itself.

 There is a negative used here that is untranslated in most Biblical translations.
 It is the Greek negative of a subjective opinion.
 The sense is that "you don't want" to do something, not that it isn't done.

 "Exalted" is a word that means "to lift high" and "raise up."
 It is a metaphor for "elevate" and "exalt."
 It is in the second person future passive.

 The word translated as "to" means "until" but it also means "up to the point that."

 The word translated as "heaven" means sky, the climate, and the universe.
 It also meant the home of the gods in a physical sense: the sun, moon, and planets were named for the gods.

-"Brought down" is from a word which means "to bring down" and "to bring down from."
+"Brought down" is a word which means "to bring down" and "to bring down from."
 It also is in the second person future, but in a form that means the subject is acting on itself.

-"Hell" is from the Greek concept of the land of departed spirits.
+"Hell" is the Greek concept of the land of departed spirits.
 It is the name of Pluto, the god of the underworld and used for the netherworld.
 Interesting, this is the first time that this world is used in Matthew.
 The term often translated as "hell" prior to this in Matthew has been genna (Gehenna), the burning trash dump outside of Jerusalem.
 See this article on the words for "hell".

 The word translated as "for" introduces a statement of fact or cause.